 So like the, the piece of, yes, it’s intense, but holy cow, I feel really supported.
 I, I felt that the entire time.
 I also feel the intensity of it.
 I don’t think I would’ve gotten as much out of it if I had like, oh, I’m just gonna do this little chunk down and then wait a lot.
 I’m gonna do this chunk, I’m gonna wait a lot.

 I appreciated the crash course piece of it cuz I felt like I could build on things so much faster.
-Now in hindsight, would I do that while also finishing my master’s teaching virtually online and doing a ?
+Now in hindsight, would I do that while also finishing my master’s teaching virtually online?
 Probably not.
 But if I can do all that, I, it’s really, I, I believe in anyone that they can.

 And I’ve been making connections going, oh my gosh.
 People don’t want what I need.
 I need to give them what they need.
 And it’s been really interesting to see how that’s kind of helped evolve that thought process for me in my job, but also how I could utilize that in the future for teachers that are going through their certification as well.

 So it’s been cool to kind of be a part of that intensive kind of small community.
 Again, level two is very different than level one.
 Yeah.
 I can tell you we were all a little nervous to start coaching somebody else at the beginning of it where I’m like, gosh, I haven’t been a student teacher in 10 years.